bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 Stencil CLI uses various BigCommerce APIs to inject store-specific data, like carousel images and products, into the live theme preview it serves up.
 To do so, you must supply the Stencil CLI with a Stencil CLI token.
 For detailed instructions, see [Creating store-level API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#creating-store-level-api-accounts).

-To automatically create a store API account with the scopes and permissions required by Stencil CLI, select **Create Stencil-CLI Token** in the **Create API Accounts** dropdown:
+To automatically create a store-level API account with the scopes and permissions required by Stencil CLI, select **Create Stencil-CLI Token** in the **Create API Accounts** dropdown:

 ![Create API Account](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/create-api-account.png "Create API Account")